Floorp-Projects/Floorp/docs/contributing/contribution_quickref.rst

     Optionally, a longer description of the change.

+**Make sure you include the bug number and at least one reviewer (or reviewer group) in this format.**

-To :ref:`find a reviewer or a review group <Getting reviews>`, the easiest way is to do ``hg log <modified-file>`` (or ``git log <modified-file>``, if you're using git) on the relevant files, and look who usually is reviewing the actual changes (ie not reformat, renaming of variables, etc).
+To :ref:`find a reviewer or a review group <Getting reviews>`, the easiest way is to run ``hg log <modified-file>`` (or ``git log <modified-file>``, if you're using git) on the relevant files, and look who usually is reviewing the actual changes (ie not reformat, renaming of variables, etc).

 To visualize your patch in the repository, run: